 After thoroughly understanding the history and general examination, few specific tests and examination like CT scan are done to find out the cause of the stroke.
-The treatment is very complicated and management is done in ICU and Neurophyscican may be required.
+The treatment is very complicated and management is done in ICU and Neuro-physician may be required.

 - If ischemic– the focus is to restore adequate blood flow-clot is broken or dissolved.

 - If haemorrhagic -stop bleeding or leakage of blood, to reduce the pressure of brain cells.
 Surgical intervention may be required if there is any arterial malformation or rupture of vessels.

-Rehabilitation activities like physiotherapy, speech therapy, etc help to restore the physical activities gradually.
+Rehabilitation activities like physiotherapy, speech therapy, etc. help to restore physical activities gradually.

 - Eat a healthy- diet which includes fresh fruits, vegetables, avoiding processed meat and avoid junk food.

-Yoga, especially Pranayama, as this ensures that every cell of the body receives adequate oxygen for appropriate functioning.
+- Yoga, especially Pranayama, ensures that every cell of the body receives adequate oxygen for appropriate functioning.
 Pranayama rejuvenates the body cells which ensures the ideal functioning of the body.

 - Stress kills!
 Accept what life offers happily and keep working towards your goal without killing yourself.

 - Avoid alcohol, if you do consume it, make it minimal.

-If you are hypertensive keep absolute check on blood pressure and follow all dietary and physical discipline so the blood pressure is controlled.
+- If you are hypertensive, keep an absolute check on blood pressure and follow all dietary and physical discipline so that blood pressure is controlled.

 - If one is diabetic, regular check of sugar is important.

 Listen to your body.
 It always warns you before the disease sets in.

 Stroke is an acute emergency but the root cause lies in chronic habits and patterns of life.
 Every moment, even at this moment of reading the blog, we can choose health or disease.
-Either you choose to pick up alarming signals of body and take necessary prevention to live a healthy life or be undisciplined and get hospitalized.
+Either you choose to pick up alarming signals of body and employ the necessary preventive measures to live a healthy life or be undisciplined and get hospitalized.
 THE CHOICE IS YOURS!